Israel has long weighed bombing Iran’s nuclear sites. Why it struck now.

 Recently, when missiles have been fired from Yemen by the Iran-allied Houthis, Israelis have received cellphone warnings 10 minutes before the air-raid sirens sounded.

-This time things were different.
+This time, things were different.
 Israelis awoke at 2:59 a.m.
-Friday to a high-pitched alarm, followed by a phone message from the Homefront Command to stay close their protective spaces.
+Friday to a high-pitched alarm, followed by a phone message from the Home Front Command to stay close to their protective spaces.

 As TVs turned on, the dramatic news unfolded: Israel was attacking its archenemy, Iran.
+By Friday night, Iran’s retaliation was lighting up Israel’s skies, with explosions rocking Tel Aviv and Israeli defense systems sending interceptors streaking up to engage the incoming ballistic missiles.

 Why We Wrote This

-Israel has long feared Iran’s nuclear enrichment program was geared toward developing a weapon.
+Israel has long feared that Iran’s nuclear enrichment program was geared toward developing a weapon.
 Now Israel has crossed the threshold of overtly bombing nuclear sites, inviting an Iranian response.
 Is U.S. diplomacy still possible?

-Fearing that Iran’s decades-long nuclear enrichment program was geared toward development of a nuclear weapon, Israel has long considered carrying out a preemptive strike.
-But it has always been put off, because of the heavy toll that the war that is anticipated would result, with its regional implications, could take.
+Fearing that Iran’s decadeslong nuclear enrichment program was geared toward development of a nuclear weapon, Israel has long considered carrying out a preemptive strike.
+But it has always been put off, because of the heavy toll that the anticipated, resulting war, with its regional implications, could take.

 So why now?

-Note: This story, originally published at 1:34 p.m. on June 13, has been updated with news and developments.